Candida Martinelli's Italophile Site

 Giulio de' Medici (1478-1534) was his cousin's advisor all through his

-papacy as Leo X, so he understood the situation of church and politics
+papacy as Leo X, so he understood the situation of the church and the politics

 when he was elected to the position, after the death after only two years as